 Hello Chinese Muslim food lovers!
 It’s time for our Chinese Muslim food link roundup!
 Hope you find the links as interesting as we do!

 That concludes our link roundup for this month!
-Found any interesting links?
+Found any interesting links lately?
 Let us know in the comment section and we’ll include it in the next link roundup.
-Have a good January!
+Have a good May!